subgutti/TagTweets/README.md

 Features :
 1. See recents tweets for a particular hashtag
 2. Save the hashtag for future visits
+3. Show infinite tweets as user scrolls down

 Pending features :
-1. Infinite pagination - show as many tweets as requested by user
-2. Allow users to browse the http links
+1. Allow users to browse the http links
+2. Add language support